hadleyhzy34/FCPR/README.md

 4.  **Feature Matching Recall** (FMR): it calculates fraction of putative pairs whose IR is above a certain threshold
     ${\tau_2 = 0.05}$.
-For the second stage of point pairs, a triplet pairs are inliers only if all three point pairs satisfy inliers requirement.
+For the second stage of point pairs, triplets are inliers only if all three point pairs satisfy inliers requirement.

     $$FMR = \frac{1}{M}\sum_{i=1}^{M}{{\llbracket} IR_i > \tau_2 {\rrbracket}}$$